mikey247/wads-test-project/README.md

 1. Provide the file system path the directory containing the `.well-known/` directory e.g., `/var/www/wagtail/siteroot/static`
 1. Choose whether or not to redirect HTTP to HTTPS (recommended)

-Assuming the challenges succeeded, both of the Apache configurations should have been modified by the certbot script, producing content similar to the commented `SSLCetficate` code and `Rewrite` lines in the configurations above.
+Assuming the challenges succeeded, both of the Apache configurations should have been modified by the certbot script, producing content similar to the commented `SSLCertificate` code and `Rewrite` lines in the configurations above.
 They should point to newly created certificates in `/etc/letsencrpyt/live/your.fqdn/*`.

 ## Django/Wagtail Configuration